Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 • Impact of display: Agents and supervisors know there’s a bottleneck and can identify the root cause, speeding up the time to answer.

-• How agents can influence: Teams can work on techniques to help wrap up existing calls more quickly, increasing the number of agents available to handle incoming calls.
+• How agents can influence: Teams can work on techniques to help wrap up active calls more quickly, increasing the number of agents available to handle incoming calls.

 average-wait-time-formula